awilliams363/FinalProject/README.md

 ### Return Books
 - Borrowed Books can be Returned to the Library
-- Books registered to Student can be Returned by Librarian and Faculty Users or the Regitered Student
+- Books registered to Students can be Returned by Librarian and Faculty Users or the Registered Student
 - The Availability Status of the Book will update to "Available"
 - The Status of the Book in the User's Borrow Record will update to "Returned"